-Cash and cash equivalents are held in cashpools with financial institutions rated A- by Standard and Poor at the period end.
+Cash and cash equivalents are held with financial institutions rated BBB+ by Standard and Poor at the period end as per Note 11.

 Loans with renegotiated terms

 Loans with renegotiated terms are loans that have been restructured due to the deterioration of the borrower's financial position.
 No loans on the Condensed Statement of Financial Position - Unaudited as at 30 June 2023 were renegotiated during the period (31 December 2022: \$Nil).